MSNanda515/iOS_Init/Readme.md

 It contains the following iOS applications:
 - HelloWorld: A template application meant as a playground for learning various UI components.
 - War_CardGame: An iOS application simulating a card game.
-I learnt the use of the various stack containers, Images, Spacers, and Text elements.
+I learnt the use of the various stack containers, Images, Spacers, and Text elements while working on this.